 - Sudden Infant Death Syndrome (SIDS)

 Even though it is a very sad illness, unfortunately, FASDs is common in the US.
-In fact, roughly 2-5 children in the US have some form of FASD.
+Roughly 2-5 children in the US have some form of FASD.
 Fetal Alcohol Syndrome, which is an extreme form of FASD is also very common in the US.
 About 6-9 children out of 1,000 have it.

 There is a belief held by many that it is acceptable for pregnant women to drink the occasional glass of wine after the first trimester.
 However, this is not true.
 All consumption of this substance should be avoided for the entire duration of the pregnancy.
-This is the only way to protect the baby from alcohol-related disorders fully.
+This is the only way to protect the baby from alcohol-related disorders including the alcohol-induced anxiety fully.